limon8884/delivery-RL/README.md

 So, in fact we have a seq2seq problem.
 Transformers is a good approach to solve such problems: the backbobne of my NN are combined decoder-transformer layers.

-### RL-environment
+### RL-finetune
 I've used a PPO algorithm to fine-tune a given model via RL.
-The first success run: https://api.wandb.ai/links/limon8884/0o6f6e5t
+The first success run report: https://api.wandb.ai/links/limon8884/0o6f6e5t
+Script: `training_RL.py`

 #### Cloning training
 Here we have a supervised learning problem: given an gambletriple we need to predict the index of courier for every order (or -1 if not assigned).
 The target is the baseline-dipatch assignments.
 We will use cross entropy loss for these classification problem.